ifseayou/note-book/target/plan_600.md

 # Plan 600

 🤣 : At first ,  talk about the title 'plan 600' , why did I take this tile?
-Just because I wanna enhance my SQL ability and algorithm ability , I plan complete 600 SQL/Algorithm problems in January 2022, and dead line is  2022-02-01.
+Just because I wanna enhance my SQL ability and algorithm ability , I plan complete 600 SQL/Algorithm problems in January 2023, and dead line is  2022-02-01.
 The following is my record of the challenge.

 Almost 20 per day , it is really a challenge!

-## 一，SQL
+## 1，SQL

 ### 1.1-tag-easy